 Final year students: 36

-Number of graduates who got a job or admission to higher education programs: 21
+Number of graduates who got a job or admission to higher education programs at time of graduation: 21 (58%)

 OPEN Spend: $22,750